step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

  * `ExitFNR` - exit findnrun (this function is always executed last)
  * `PresentMainWindow` - raise findnrun's main window to top and give it the focus
+ * `PresentMainSearchInput` - `PresentMainWindow` and set focus to the search input field
  * `RestartSearch` - reset search input field to `<init-search>` and invoke `<tap-command>`
  * `PageUp` - Paginate up, cf. _Paginating Search Results_